-Now in his fourth season, Maestro Ogle has brought a new level of excitement to the Meridian Symphony, expanding the orchestra’s repertoire and presenting concerts that are entertaining, inspiring and challenging.
+Now in his fifth season, Maestro Ogle has brought a new level of excitement to the Meridian Symphony, expanding the orchestra’s repertoire and presenting concerts that are entertaining, inspiring and challenging.
 Jim served as Artistic Director and Conductor of the Boise Philharmonic for 20 seasons, and upon his retirement in 2007 was named Conductor Emeritus.
 He is currently the Director of Development for the Honors College and Arts at Boise State University.

 In 1972, Jim was a winner of the Malko International Conductor’s Competition in Copenhagen, Denmark, and in 1974, won the North Carolina Symphony’s first Young Conductor’s Competition, where he served as Assistant and then Associate Conductor for 18 years.
 In 1980, he attended the prestigious Tanglewood Music Festival, summer home of the Boston Symphony, where he studied with Leonard Bernstein, Seiji Ozawa, Andre Previn and Sir Collin Davis.

 Jenny Iorga, a native of Washington, holds a Bachelor’s degree in Violin Performance from La Sierra University in Southern California where she studied with Lyndon Johnston Taylor and a Master’s degree in Violin Pedagogy from Boise State University studying with Craig Purdy.